Messerschmitt Bf 108 Taifun: Design and development

 During 1933, the German aircraft manufacturer Bayerische Flugzeugwerke (BFW) received a contract from the Reichsluftfahrtministerium (RLM/German Aviation Ministry) to produce an aircraft to compete in the 4th Challenge International de Tourisme (1934).
 The resulting aircraft, which was internally designated as M 37 and subsequently received the official designation Bf 108, was a four-seat sports/recreation aircraft designed by the aeronautical engineer Willy Messerschmitt.

 In terms of its design, the Bf 108 represented a departure from many of the company's existing design practices; foremost of which, it was the first aircraft of its size to use all-metal stressed skin construction.
-The wing featured a patented single-spar design and was equipped with both trailing edge flaps and leading-edge slots, the latter of which deployed automatically when the aircraft neared stall conditions.
+The wing featured a patented single-spar design and was equipped with both trailing edge flaps and leading-edge slats, the latter of which deployed automatically when the aircraft neared stall conditions.
 Initially, all of the flight control surfaces were hinged at their leading edges without any application of dynamical balancing.
 The legs of the main undercarriage pivoted near the wingroot to retract outwards into wells that almost entirely enclosed them.
 The aircraft was initially powered by a 250 PS (247 hp, 184 kW) Hirth HM 8U 8.0 litre displacement, air-cooled inverted-V8 engine, which drove a three-blade propeller.

 By 1934, six aircraft had been produced.
 During spring 1934, the prototype Bf 108 conducted its maiden flight; the ensuring flight test programme was relatively smooth.
 Even during these early flights, the aircraft proved to be relatively safe yet quick, possessing excellent low-speed flight characteristics and being pleasant to fly.
 Furthermore, the aircraft's metal structure proved to be fairly maintenance-friendly.

 During 1934, the first production-standard model, designated Bf 108A, made its first flight.
 One year later, it was followed by the Bf 108B, which was powered by the substantially larger, 12.67 litre displacement Argus As 10 air-cooled inverted V8 engine.
 Various other design changes on this model include a revised fin shape, elimination of the upper bracings of the tailplane, the adoption of a tailwheel in place of a skid, and the dynamic balancing of both the elevator and rudder.
 Only a few Bf 108Bs were completed prior to production of the type being transferred to a new plant in Regensburg.
 Serial production proceeded at a pace; by 1942, in excess of 500 aircraft had been completed.

 The nickname Taifun (German for "typhoon") came from the German pilot Elly Beinhorn, who had given it to her personal aircraft; it was generally adopted thereafter.

 During 1941, the Bf 108C was proposed as a specialised aircraft, to be equipped with the powerful Hirth HM 512 inverted-V supercharged air-cooled engine, that was intended to achieve record-breaking performance.
 However, it was passed over for the Me 208, an enlarged version that featured numerous alterations and improvements, including a retractable tricycle landing gear.
 Only a pair of prototypes were completed before the end of the Second World War.